 Instability is defined as excessive translational or rotational motion of any vertebrae.
 Instability can occur anywhere - and may be exceptionally difficult to diagnosis.
 Because of the unique motion associated with DL, atlanto-axial instability is of particular interest.
-Such instability means that the odontoid process is no longer firmly held against the back of the anterior arch of C1, due either to disruption/destruction of the transverse ligament (as seen in severe rheumatoid arthritis or Down syndrome), or from damage to the odontoid process itself (e.g. fracture across the base of the odontoid).
+Such instability means that the odontoid process is no longer firmly held against the back of the anterior arch of C1, due either to disruption/laxity of the transverse ligament (as seen in severe rheumatoid arthritis or Down syndrome), or from damage to the odontoid process itself (e.g. fracture across the base of the odontoid).

 In patients with severe/longstanding RA, there is destruction of multiple joints in the neck and to the transverse ligament.
 Roughly 30% of patients with severe disease will have some instability at C1-C2, although surgical correction is needed in relatively few.

-It is recommended that all patients with severe RA have periodic flexion/extension x-rays, certainly prior to any surgery.
+Although the lifting motion associated with laryngoscopy has the potential for producing atlantoaxial subluxation, cord injury during laryngoscopy and intubation are rare.
+[There is at least one Case Report of marked C1/C2 subluxation produced by simply elevating a patients head with a pillow (to achieve the "sniffing position").]
+Nevertheless, it is recommended that all patients with severe RA have periodic flexion/extension x-rays prior to surgery.
 What is the radiologist looking for on these flexion/extension films?
 They are specifically looking for evidence that the AADI is increasing with flexion (as the skull-C1 unit slides anteriorly on C2, and the anterior arch of C1 moves away from the odontoid); if the AADI increases to 5 or more millimeters, instability is typically judged to be present.